Fort Dodge in Webster County

 That could still change.

-“Technology has evolved and today we were able to extract some information,” the DCI’s Jessica Lown told Channel 13 just before the year 2010 came to an end.
+“Technology has evolved and today we were able to extract some information,” the DCI’s Jessica Lown told Channel 13 in a story airing Dec.
+30, 2010.
 “We didn’t get everything we wanted, but who knows what will happen in the next couple of years.”

 “For the longest time we didn’t pursue anything because we knew in our stomach, in our gut, who it was.
-But there was fear,” Trueblood said.
+But there was fear,” Trueblood told WHO-TV.
 “And Grandma always lived in fear.
 But I know they would want it solved.
 They’d want us safe.”

 And, Trueblood says, “We owe it to them.”